ari7946/taxi-service/README.md

 6. The application should now be running.

-## How Redux is used
+## How Redux Is Used

 - All the core redux functionality for this app is stored inside the "redux" directory.

 - The two main components are "trips" and "book".
-Each component contains its own actions, reducers, selectors, and types.
+Each component contains its own actions, reducer, selectors, and types.

 - The root-reducer, which combines both "trips" and "book" reducers, is also located inside the redux directory alongside the store.

 - The store uses the [redux-persist](https://www.npmjs.com/package/redux-persist) library to save the "book" state in local storage.
 This ensures the book component maintains its state even after a user refreshes the page or navigates to a different page.

 - The [reselect](https://github.com/reduxjs/reselect) library is used to memoize functions that get state.
-Reselect provides a function called `createSelector` to create these memoized selectors.
+Reselect provides a function called [createSelector](https://redux-toolkit.js.org/api/createSelector) to create these memoized selector functions.
 Selectors can be also be composed as shown below.
 ```javascript
 export const selectAllTrips = createSelector(
   [selectTripState],